Launch Your Product, Course, or Service Successfully with These Tips

 Content creation deadlines (emails, social media, sales pages, etc.)

-Promotional period (pre-launch activities, ads, collaborations)
+Promotional periods (pre-launch activities, ads, collaborations)

 Tech setup (landing pages, checkout systems, integrations)